Review by Frank Plowright

 One might have assumed this offer had previously come their way.
 Yet Howard Chaykin, whose career spans four decades, notes “I spent a couple of months having the time of my life, embracing the chance to take a shot at all those genres that made me love comics”.
 His enthusiasm shines through his genre-slicing contributions.

 For others the joy was being able to step into the DC playground.
 Michael Allred’s pages are exclusively filled with loving versions of the characters he grew up with in the 1960s, and while Damion Scott is younger, he takes the same approach.
-Tim Sale’s work is primarily DC characters, although there’s a loving piece dedicated to his parents, and several other artists find the temptation of a Batman strip irresistible.
-Paul Pope applies a nostalgic touch to the original 1970s Omac, and won an Eisner award for his Robin strip, and most surprising of all is Richard Corben taking on the Spectre.
+Tim Sale’s work is primarily DC characters (sample left), although there’s a loving piece dedicated to his parents, and several other artists find the temptation of a Batman strip irresistible.
+Paul Pope applies a nostalgic touch to the original 1970s Omac, and won an Eisner award for his Robin strip, and most surprising of all is Richard Corben (sample right) taking on the Spectre.

 Jordi Bernet surfs genres and solicits scripts from American writers, but given his usual European audience where he’d be able to place any work, he doesn’t quite fit the editorial profile.
 The same might apply to Corben, but Pope notes the offer came at exactly the right moment in terms of career choices.

 For all the stories, the creators were primarily selected on the basis of their distinctive approaches to comic art.
 Brendan McCarthy, always visionary, contributes design work and whimsy alongside strips, providing the impression he’s filling some pages rather than fulfilling a dream.
 It’s perhaps surprising that Scott Hampton is the artist who is the most experimental with his art.
 While some strips are in his familiar watercolour style, there’s one detailed in grey wash, one slightly looser, and one in a dense black style that could be mistaken for another artist altogether.